Yasir-V/ai-leasing-agent-yyc/README.md

 The agent mimics how a real leasing assistant would talk: it answers naturally, gathers lead info, and proposes available tour times based on a live calendar.

+> 📞 Get in touch if you'd like to hear it live in action — I can send you the number to call and try the AI yourself.

 ---

 ## 🔧 What It Can Do